If you have built castles in the air, your work need not be lost; that is where they should be. Now put the foundations under them.

 by Willa Cather

-Pulitzer Prize winning author Willa Cather is known for her stories about frontier life on the Great Plains.
-But this short story collection about cosmopolitan New York City shows her more whimsical and sophisticated side.
+Pulitzer Prize winning author Willa Cather, known for her stories about frontier life on the Great Plains also wrote this short story collection about 19th Century cosmopolitan New York which showcases her more whimsical and sophisticated side.
 A surprising collection of tales by one of America's greatest writers.

 Publisher: Spoken Realms